elmarhoppieland/DemonCrawl-Analyzer/README.md

 # DemonCrawl Analyzer
- A program that analyses DemonCrawl log files.
+ A program that analyzes DemonCrawl log files.
 It gives an overview of all quests you created, and can also show what percentage of runs made it to a victory.

 ## How to use